ajh30117/SunSymbolsWebsite/src/content/posts/on writing well 4 tips.md

 ---
 template: blog-post
-title: "On Writing Well by William Zinsser: 4 Tips for Better Digital Content"
+title: "4 Tips for Better Digital Content from William Zinsser's On Writing Well"
 slug: /4tipsonwritingwell
 date: 2022-08-18 16:54
 description: Four tips from William Zinsser's classic book On Writing Well to